Discover all the tax services we offer

-Resident aliens and nonresident aliens are subject to different tax laws based on the nature of their U.S. source of income and their status in the U.S. This article explores the tax distinction between resident and nonresident aliens, including resident aliens who are also U.S. citizens, with an aim to dispel common myths about these classifications.
+Resident aliens and nonresident aliens are subject to different tax laws based on the nature of their U.S. source of income and their status in the US.
+This article explores the tax distinction between resident and nonresident aliens, including resident aliens who are also US citizens, with an aim to dispel common myths about these classifications.

 Nonresidents are not US persons, but they still may have a filing requirement in the United States.
 If you have US-sourced income, then you are likely required to file a Form 1040NR U.S. Nonresident Alien Income Tax Return.
 US persons file Form 1040 and are required to report worldwide income from all sources, while nonresidents file Form 1040NR and are required to report US-sourced income.